liamzdenek/sourcegraph-application/memory-bank/activeContext.md

    - How to provide meaningful feedback during long-running jobs
    - How to present complex code changes in an understandable way
    - How to handle partial successes or failures

+4. **Claude Client Integration**:
+   - How to integrate the Claude client with the batch processing framework
+   - How to handle token usage limits and cost management
+   - How to optimize prompt engineering for different types of code analysis